Healthy Workforce = Successful ARPA Projects.

 If your HR leadership is able to apply the above principles and considerations early in your ARPA planning process, you will be well on your way to a workforce that doesn’t feel sapped and straining to keep up with growth.
 Planning well now with your Council and Tribal departments could potentially reap huge benefits for many years to come.

-Alicia Finley is the Human Resources Services Director for Blue Stone Strategy Partners.
+Alicia Finley SPHR, SHRM-SCP and THRP, is the Human Resources Services Director for Blue Stone Strategy Partners.
 Alicia has 22 years of collective experience in the Human Resources and benefits field, as well as 11 years of project management experience, and has significant experience in consulting with Tribal clients on a wide variety of Human Resources issues.